ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis: Introduction

+\item We propose \textbf{HLSTuner}, a \textit{QoR-aware directive optimization framework} that explicitly models the directive $\rightarrow$ synthesized hardware $\rightarrow$ resulting QoR and performs constraint-aware search to navigate performance-cost trade-offs.

+\item We introduce \textbf{HLSFixer}, a \textit{hierarchical feedback-augmented debugging framework} that grounds LLM reasoning in tool feedback.
+HLSFixer formulates debugging as error diagnosis and correction instruction, using a reasoning-to-instruction procedure to correct HLS-specific errors.

-\item We propose a \textbf{Verification-Oriented Data Augmentation (VODA)} paradigm, which automatically captures and increments error cases detected in HLS design generation workflows, generating comprehensive HLS verification datasets to enhance the capability of LLM in C-to-HLS error debugging, shedding new light on the HLS few-shot learning.
+\item We propose \textbf{Verification-Oriented Data Augmentation (VODA)}, a \textit{self-evolving error case expansion mechanism} that automates the capture of error cases detected in HLS design to strengthen the debugging capabilities of LLMs.